invictus-ir/KubeForenSys/docs/source/Pages/Documentation/Usage.rst

 Usage
 =====

 This guide walks through how to use **KubeForenSys** after installation.
+See :doc:`Features` for how it works.

 Basic Usage
 -----------